briankoser/sfc-listeners-guide/episodes/0186-sci-fi-christian-t-shirts-and-other-news.md

 ---
 The store is open.
 Everything is priced at cost.

-What the Frodo: Three of the former Doctors are staging a protest of the BBC over not appearing in the <i class="work-title">Doctor Who</i> 50th anniversary special
+What the Frodo: Three of the former Doctors are staging a protest of the BBC over not appearing in the {% workTitle "Doctor Who" %} 50th anniversary special

-Matt has to watch an episode of <i class="work-title">Gilmore Girls</i> with Des for every episode of <i class="work-title">Doctor Who</i> they watch, so he will probably not get caught up by the 50th anniversary.
+Matt has to watch an episode of {% workTitle "Gilmore Girls" %} with Des for every episode of {% workTitle "Doctor Who" %} they watch, so he will probably not get caught up by the 50th anniversary.

 What the Frodo: Red Wedding Halloween costumes are being sold with spoiler warnings